abarker/strip-hints/README.rst

 * Generate stubs for Python 2.
 (Unless the annotated files themselves will work as stubs; I haven't checked.)

-* Better error warnings (raising with messages rather than failing assertions).
+* Better error warnings (raising exceptions with messages rather than just failing assertions in some places).

 * Better packaging.